Equated Monthly Installment (EMI)

 = 2149.29

-The interest calculated above from the reducing balance method is $600 is lower than the interest calculated from the flat rate method.
-Since there are fewer overall interest payments with the reducing-balance way, it benefits borrowers more.
+The interest calculated above from the reducing balance method is $600, which is lower than the interest calculated from the flat rate method.
+Since there are fewer overall interest payments with the reducing balance method, it benefits borrowers more.

 It is the original amount borrowed from the bank by the borrower.
 Therefore, it is the primary factor that affects the installment amount.
 The larger the principal amount, the higher the EMI, and the smaller the Principal amount, the lower the EMI.

-The rate of interest charged by banks or financial organizations for debt repayment.
-The rate is based on evaluating the borrower's credit history and other calculations.
+The rate of interest charged by banks or financial organizations for debt repayment is based on evaluating the borrower's credit history and other calculations.

 There are two kinds of interest rates: fixed interest rates and floating interest rates.
 The fixed interest rate remains the same throughout the term of the loan.
 Consequently, the monthly installment payments also stay the same.

-A floating interest rate is one where the rate fluctuates in response to market conditions.
-Usually, the rate is linked to some base rate.
-The rate adjusts automatically in response to changes in the base rate.
+A floating interest rate fluctuates in response to market conditions.
+Usually, it is linked to a base rate and adjusts automatically in response to changes in that rate.

 The loan's duration is the time the borrower has to repay the borrowed amount plus interest.